labteral/easyrocks/README.md

 # easyrocks
 A [`python-rocksdb`](https://github.com/twmht/python-rocksdb) wrapper for a more comfortable interaction with RocksDB.

 > Keys must be of type `bytes`.
-Values are serialized automatically with MessagePack if possible, otherwise with Pickle.
+Values can be nested structures or complex objects.
+Value serialization is automatically performed with MessagePack if possible, otherwise with Pickle.

 ## Usage
 ```python